helloroy/UnityRuntimeInitializer/README.md

 # How To Use
 - In the Unity Editor, go to menu bar Assets > Create > RuntimeInitializerSetting.
-- Edit the "RuntimeInitializeSetting" asset file, and choose any prefab you want to initialize by the load type.
+- Edit the "RuntimeInitializerSetting" asset file, and choose any prefab you want to initialize by the load type.

 # Load Type
 More details about the load type, please check: https://docs.unity3d.com/ScriptReference/RuntimeInitializeLoadType.html